-- New HSC students receive the detailed performance reports. - Reports for each course describe their performance against set standards as well as showing their statewide position in the course.
-They get a mark for each course based on their own performance, instead of being scaled against other students in the course. - Student performance is reported against six levels of achievement.
+- New HSC students receive detailed performance reports. - Reports for each course describe their performance against set standards as well as showing their statewide position in the course.
+Students get a mark for each course based on their own performance, instead of being scaled against other students in the course. - Student performance is reported against six levels of achievement.
 These performance levels (or bands) describe what students at each level of achievement typically know and can do in a course. - Students have the opportunity to achieve a range of credentials and other information.
 These include: - HSC testamur (award certificate) - HSC Record of Achievement, summarising school-based assessment and HSC examination marks for each course

-- a new HSC report for each course, describing the standards achieved by the student and showing the student's statewide position in the course - nationally recognised industry qualification for students undertaking Vocational Education and Training courses - Universities Admission Index (UAI) for eligible students.
+- a new HSC report for each course, describing the standards achieved by the student and showing the student's statewide position in the course - nationally recognised industry qualification for students undertaking Vocational Education and Training courses.